**What is the McKenzie Method?**

 The McKenzie Method, also known as Mechanical Diagnosis and Therapy (MDT), is a widely recognized system of physical therapy developed by New Zealand physiotherapist Robin McKenzie.
-According to the McKenzie Institute International (n.d), the method is used to assess and treat various musculoskeletal conditions, particularly focusing on the spine and extremities.
-It is particularly effective for addressing neck pain and chronic lower back pain, especially mechanical spinal pain caused by poor posture or repetitive stress, like postural syndrome.
+According to the McKenzie Institute International (n.d.), the method is used to assess and treat various musculoskeletal conditions, with a particular focus on the spine and extremities.
+It is particularly effective for addressing extremity pain, but specifically, neck pain and chronic lower back pain, especially mechanical spinal pain caused by poor posture or repetitive stress, like postural syndrome.

 A key component of the McKenzie Method is its emphasis on repeated movements and exercises that help patients achieve significant pain relief.
 Through these targeted movements, patients can experience pain and disability reduction, leading to lasting relief from chronic low back pain and other issues.